RT5Phantom/NullCore/README.md

     - <ins>SNAPSHOT</ins> is an active development build of the project.
     - <ins>BATA</ins> is a prelease build of the project.
     - <ins>RELEASE</ins> is a final build of the project
 - **Version of Cycle** tracks the build number of the cycle.
-For example, the second build of the project's snapshot development.
+For example, the second build of the project's snapshot development.\

+## Original Development
+As a Minecraft plugin developer, I found that I kept remaking similar, if not directly copy-pasted, classes within my various Spigot projects.
+I soon started working on a solution that other Spigot developers commonly used, which was to make a library plugin that would allow my other plugins to hook into and use during server runtime.
+However, I remembered how annoying library plugins could be to myself as a Minecraft server administrator.
+Consequently, I changed my development strategy from a library plugin to a Maven dependency that could be quickly added to a project, whether it was brand new or existing.

+As I separate my repeatedly reused systems (From my plugins I have already developed) or come up with new common systems, I add them to the Null Core project and eventually to this repository.
+Originally, this project was private and off of GitHub, however I thought that some other Spigot developers would benefit from the Null Core Framework.
+Consequently, I uploaded a version of Null Core to the repository and changed its visibility to public.
+However, after some more changes, I decided to take the project down temporarily before publishing publicly again it into this repository.